University of Victoria Legacy Art Galleries: History

 In 2000, the gallery received a bequest from Michael C. Williams which included the donation of his extensive art collection and several downtown properties.
-"University of Victoria Legacy Art Galleries" (sometimes shorted to the "Legacy") was created as an umbrella name.
+"University of Victoria Legacy Art Galleries" (sometimes shortened to the "Legacy") was created as an umbrella name.
 This umbrella term includes the "Maltwood Art Gallery and Museum", which continued to exist on campus, and the "Legacy Art Gallery and Café", which was created in one of the downtown buildings donated by Michael Williams.
 The adoption of the umbrella term pays homage and recognizes the many donors that have contributed to the collection.

 In 2011 the Maltwood Art Gallery and Museum moved from its location in the Jamie Cassels Centre to the lower level of the McPherson Library and was renamed the "Maltwood Gallery".
 The Legacy Café and Art Gallery has also been renamed as "Legacy Downtown".
 Currently, the main exhibition spaces for the Legacy are the Legacy Downtown (located at the intersection of Yates and Broad streets), the Maltwood Gallery (on campus), and First Peoples House (on campus).